carbonplan/auth/README.md

 #### `step 04`

-For any page that you want to require authentication for access, wrap the page component using the `withAuth` higher-order component.
+For any page where you want to require authentication for access, wrap the page component using the `withAuth` higher-order component.
 For example, we could define a page `pages/protected.js` as follows.

 ```jsx
 import { withAuth } from '@carbonplan/auth'